How do I watch your live stream?

-Sushi Thai Garden – Award-winning Japanese and Thai cuisine right across the street from Caffe Lena.
-Surprisingly inexpensive.
+Sushi Thai Garden – Japanese and Thai cuisine right across the street from Caffè Lena.
+Many options for vegan and gluten-free diners.
 Call 518-580-0900 for reservations.

-Hattie’s – A Saratoga landmark located downstairs from Caffe Lena.
+Hattie’s – A Saratoga landmark located on the first floor of our building.
 Hattie’s has offered Southern and Louisiana-style cooking since 1938.
 Call 518-584-4790 for reservations.

 Is Caffè Lena really the longest-running coffeehouse in the country?

 Yes!
 Back in the ’60s, when Lena and Bill Spencer first opened their doors, a coffeehouse wasn’t a coffeeshop.
 It was a place for folk music, poetry and deep conversation.
 That’s the tradition we have maintained for more than 60 years.
 Bill was a sculptor and Lena was an actress.
 Bill left in 1962, and Lena went on to create a legend.
 Her remarkable roster of artists included Skip James, Mississippi John Hurt, Bob Dylan, Emmylou Harris, Arlo Guthrie, Don McLean, Nanci Griffith, Dave Van Ronk, Odetta, Rev. Gary Davis, Utah Phillips, David Bromberg, John Hartford, Bucky Pizzarelli, Joe Venuti, and hundreds upon hundreds of others.
 Check out this (nearly) complete list of our shows dating all the back to opening night.
 You can find un-retouched archival photos and early recordings at www.history.caffelena.org.